encode/django-rest-framework/docs/api-guide/viewsets.md

 The `ViewSet` class does not provide any implementations of actions.
 In order to use a `ViewSet` class you'll override the class and define the action implementations explicitly.

+## GenericViewSet

+The `GenericViewSet` class inherits from `GenericAPIView`, and provides the default set of `get_object`, `get_queryset` methods and other generic view base behavior, but does not include any actions by default.

+In order to use a `GenericViewSet` class you'll override the class and either mixin the required mixin classes, or define the action implementations explicitly.

 ## ModelViewSet

-The `ModelViewSet` class inherits from `GenericAPIView` and includes implementations for various actions, by mixing in the behavior of the
+The `ModelViewSet` class inherits from `GenericAPIView` and includes implementations for various actions, by mixing in the behavior of the various mixin classes.

 The actions provided by the `ModelViewSet` class are `.list()`, `.retrieve()`,  `.create()`, `.update()`, and `.destroy()`.